bfenetworks/ingress-bfe/docs/en_us/ingress/rewrite.md

 ### Dynamic Host

-Use `bfe.ingress.kubernetes.io/rewrite-url.host-from-path-prefix` to set host to specified path prefix.
+Use `bfe.ingress.kubernetes.io/rewrite-url.host-from-path-prefix` to set host to specified path prefix, value of `params` field is fixed to `true`.

 For example：